wix/stylable/site/docs/references/mixin-syntax.md

 ## JavaScript mixins

-JavaScript mixins allow you to create complex structures in CSS based on the arguments passed to the mixin and the mixin logic.
+JavaScript mixins allow you to create complex structures in CSS based on the arguments passed to the mixin.

-A JS mixin returns a CSS fragment which can be a single declaration and its value, multiple declarations, multiple rulesets, or any combination of these.
+A JS mixin returns a CSS fragment which can contain multiple declarations with optional sub style-rules.

 Arguments are passed to the mixin as a string argument and it's the mixin's responsibility to parse them.